 2. Charlotte Nature Museum and Freedom Park

 Locals flock to Freedom Park because of the many outdoor activities and special events hosted there.
-It’s a great place to let kids get the wiggles out with the awesome playgrounds, multiple sports fields, and trails and paths highlighted by a large lake.
+It’s definitely one of our top family friendly things to do in Charlotte and a great place to let kids get the wiggles out with the awesome playgrounds, multiple sports fields, and trails and paths highlighted by a large lake.
 My highlight of Freedom Park is the unique, Charlotte-specific NFL Play60 KidZone.
 This play area, sponsored by the Carolina Panthers, features several football-based activities for kids (and adults) to practice their running, climbing, and maneuvering skills.

 No visit to Freedom Park is complete without heading to the Charlotte Nature Museum located within the park.
 It’s more than just a break from the outside elements; it is a way to get up close to some of the local area’s plants and small animals.
 The building will be expanded soon, but it currently houses a few exhibits, a butterfly sanctuary, and some indoor play spaces.
 The highlight of the museum, for me, is the nature playground located outside.
 Kids explore their surroundings while letting their imaginations take them wherever they want to go.